 Actors portraying past presidents and other historical figures share stories and engage visitors in conversation.

 Special performances can be enjoyed by the whole family.
-Join us for a closing concert of popular music from the 1960s and today.
+Join us for a closing concert by Harvard’s Radcliffe Pitches, who will perform anthems of the women's suffrage movement and popular music from the early 1900s, 1960s, and today.

 Family-Friendly Tours and Hands-on Carts